pauliebe/probably/README.md

 # probably

-A digital shoebox of Library of Congress images, built through the [ChiPy mentorship program.](https://chipymentor.org/)
+A digital shoebox of Library of Congress images, built during the Spring 2018 [ChiPy mentorship program.](https://chipymentor.org/)